InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step5.md

 ---

 *Congratulations!
-You've completed the RAMP onboarding guide.
+You've completed the Order Capabilities onboarding guide.
 You're now equipped to build world-class payment infrastructure that serves institutional clients at scale.*

 ## Ready for Production?

-Your RAMP API implementation is ready when:
+Your Order Capabilities API implementation is ready when:
 - ✅ All mandatory endpoints validated
 - ✅ Selected optional endpoints implemented and tested
 - ✅ Rates endpoint providing competitive pricing (if implemented)